mmrahman21/interpreting-brain-dynamics/README.md

 <!-- <img src="https://github.com/mmrahman21/model_introspection/tree/master/doc/figures/main_diagram.png" width="700" height="500"> -->

-I can still see the <!--just--> in the second paragraph.

 ## Overview
 Brain dynamics are highly complex and yet hold the key to understanding brain function and dysfunction.
 The dynamics captured by resting-state functional magnetic resonance imaging data are noisy, high-dimensional, and not readily interpretable.
 The typical approach of reducing this data to low-dimensional features and focusing on the most predictive features comes with strong assumptions and can miss essential aspects of the underlying dynamics.
 In contrast, introspection of discriminatively trained deep learning models may uncover disorder-relevant elements of the signal at the level of individual time points and spatial locations.
 Yet, the difficulty of reliable training on high-dimensional low sample size datasets and the unclear relevance of the resulting predictive markers prevent the widespread use of deep learning in functional neuroimaging.
 In this work, we introduce a deep learning framework to learn from high-dimensional dynamical data while maintaining stable, ecologically valid interpretations.
 Results successfully demonstrate that the proposed framework enables learning the dynamics of resting-state fMRI directly from small data and capturing compact, stable interpretations of features predictive of function and dysfunction.